osghaffar/osghaffar.github.io/CGSPosts/computationaltheoryofmind.md

 <p style="text-align:center">—————</p>

+### Examples

+Let's look at a few very simplified examples to see this sort of theory in action.

-One good example of adopting a computational model of the mind, as something that stores and processes information, is George Miller's hypothesis that working memory was around seven items.
+One good example of adopting a computational model of the mind, as something that stores and processes information, is George Miller's hypothesis that working memory was around seven items[6].
 For example, suppose you are at the park and want to memorize several things you see, taken as the following set:  $\text{\{cat, dog, apple, sky, tree, fruit, person, car\}}$

 The average person will not be able to memorize these in a short-term, working memory way, given that the set contains 8 items.

 <figure>
   <p style="text-align:center;">